Allowed values for the logical variables are TRUE,

 with logical variables.

-If one of the logical variables is UNSET
+If one of the logical variables is UNSET, the second

 figure.